What to Know About Gummy Vitamins

 Chewable multivitamins come in many shapes, flavors, and sizes.
 Their makers claim that they offer health benefits while making the supplement experience better for children and adults alike.
 Gummy vitamins are marketed to fit every nutritional need.

-Research has found that, if you stick to a healthy and balanced diet, you don’t need a daily multivitamin.
-But if you have a hard time eating a variety of foods, if you have dietary restrictions, or if you have trouble absorbing some nutrients, a multivitamin might be a good idea.
+Research has found that, if you stick to a healthy and balanced diet, you may not need a daily multivitamin.
+But a recent study suggests that a daily multivitamin may help improve memory for older adults.
+If you have a hard time eating a variety of foods, if you have dietary restrictions, or if you have trouble absorbing some nutrients, a multivitamin might be a good idea.

 Some people prefer gummy vitamins over pills because they’re easier to swallow, taste better, and don’t have an unusual smell.
 They may make you more likely to take vitamins regularly.